 In connection with the completion of the Atotech Acquisition, on August 17, 2022 (the "Effective Date") the Company entered into a credit agreement with JPMorgan Chase Bank, N.A., as administrative agent and collateral agent, Barclays Bank PLC, and the lenders from time to time party thereto (the "Credit Agreement").
-The Credit Agreement provided for (i) a senior secured term loan facility comprised of three tranches: a \$1,000 loan (the "USD Tranche A"), a \$3,600 loan (as further increased, refinanced and otherwise modified as described herein, the "USD Tranche B") and a €600 loan (as further increased and otherwise modified as described herein, the "Euro Tranche B" and together with the USD Tranche A and the USD Tranche B, the "Term Loan Facility"), each of which were borrowed in full on the Effective Date, and (ii) a senior secured revolving credit facility of \$500 (as further increased and otherwise modified as described herein, the "Revolving Facility" and, together with the Term Loan Facility, the "Credit Facilities"), with the commitments under each of the foregoing facilities subject to increase from time to time subject to certain conditions.
+The Credit Agreement provided for (i) a senior secured term loan facility comprised of three tranches: a \$1,000 loan (the "USD Tranche A"), a \$3,600 loan (as further increased, refinanced and otherwise modified as described herein, the "USD Tranche B") and a €600 loan (as further increased and otherwise modified as described herein, the "USD Tranche B" and together with the USD Tranche B, the "Term Loan Facility"), each of which were borrowed in full on the Effective Date, and (ii) a senior secured revolving credit facility of \$500 (as further increased and otherwise modified as described herein, the "Revolving Facility" and, together with the Term Loan Facility, the "Credit Facilities"), with the commitments under each of the foregoing facilities subject to increase from time to time subject to certain conditions.
 The proceeds of the Term Loan Facility were used on the Effective Date, among other things, to fund a portion of the consideration payable in connection with the Atotech Acquisition and to refinance the existing term loan and revolving credit facilities of the Company and certain indebtedness of Atotech.

-Initially, borrowings under the Credit Facilities bore interest at a rate per annum equal to, at the Company's option, any of the following, plus, in each case, an applicable margin: (a) with respect to the USD Tranche A, the Revolving Facility and the USD Tranche B, (x) a base rate determined by reference to the highest of (1) the federal funds effective rate plus 0.50%, (2) the prime rate quoted in The Wall Street Journal, or (3) a forward-looking term rate based on Term SOFR (plus an applicable credit spread adjustment) for an interest period of one month, plus 1.00%; and (y) a Term SOFR rate (plus an applicable credit spread adjustment) for the interest period relevant to such borrowing, subject to a rate floor of (I) with respect to the USD Tranche B, 0.50% and (II) with respect to the USD Tranche A and the Revolving Facility, 0.0%; and (b) with respect to the Euro Tranche B, a Euro Interbank Offered Rate ("EURIBOR") rate determined by reference to the costs of funds for Euro deposits for the interest period relevant to such borrowing adjusted for certain additional costs, subject to a EURIBOR rate floor of 0.0%.
-Initially, the applicable margins for borrowings under the Credit Facilities were (i) under the USD Tranche A, 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings, (ii) under the USD Tranche B, 1.75% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings, (iii) under the Euro Tranche B, 3.00% and (iv) under the Revolving Facility, 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings.
+Initially, borrowings under the Credit Facilities bore interest at a rate per annum equal to, at the Company's option, any of the following, plus, in each case, an applicable margin: (a) with respect to the USD Tranche A, the Revolving Facility and the USD Tranche B, (x) a base rate determined by reference to the highest of (1) the federal funds effective rate plus 0.50%, (2) the prime rate quoted in The Wall Street Journal, or (3) a forward-looking term rate based on Term SOFR (plus an applicable credit spread adjustment) for an interest period of one month, plus 1.00%; and (y) a Term SOFR rate (plus an applicable credit spread adjustment) for the interest period relevant to such borrowing, subject to a rate floor of (I) with respect to the USD Tranche B, 0.50% and (II) with respect to the USD Tranche B, a Euro Interbank Offered Rate ("EURIBOR") rate determined by reference to the costs of funds for Euro deposits for the interest period relevant to such borrowing adjusted for certain additional costs, subject to a EURIBOR rate floor of 0.0%.
+Initially, the applicable margins for borrowings under the Credit Facilities were (i) under the USD Tranche A, 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings, (ii) under the Euro Tranche B, 3.00% and (iv) under the Revolving Facility, 1.50% with respect to base rate borrowings and 2.50% with respect to Term SOFR borrowings.

 In addition to paying interest on outstanding principal under the Credit Facilities, the Company is required to pay a commitment fee in respect of the unutilized commitments under the Revolving Facility.
-The commitment fee is 0.375% per annum.
-The commitment fee is subject to downward adjustment based on the Company's first lien net leverage ratio as of the end of the preceding fiscal quarter.
+The commitment fee is subject to adjustment based on the Company's first lien net leverage ratio as of the end of the preceding fiscal quarter.
 The Company must also pay customary letter of credit fees and agency fees.
+As of September 30, 2024, the commitment fee was 0.25% per annum, representing a downward adjustment from 0.375% as of June 30, 2024.